 For starters, you can use your Stadia controller's Share button to instantly save screenshots or video clips that you can upload to YouTube or download.
 Other consoles make you jump through hoops to get your saved footage online, making Stadia much more convenient.

 Stadia has grown past some frustrating shortcomings and become a legitimate gaming platform.
-But there is an increasing number of excellent gaming services around today, making it hard to decide which to invest your time in.
+But there is an increasing number of excellent gaming services around today, making it hard to decide which to invest your time.
 Does Stadia match up against other cloud gaming services?
 Here are its strongest rivals to consider as an alternative.

 Finally, you have Xbox Game Pass Streaming vs Google Stadia.
 Although it originally launched on Xbox, Game Pass can be streamed on your Android phone or tablet, PC web browser, and iOS browser.
 It costs more than Stadia per month and offers over 100 games in its library, including popular Microsoft titles like Halo: Master Chief Collection, Gears 5, and Forza Horizon 4.